Find Your Perfect School

 The Tri-C accepts individuals into its Pile Driving Certificate of Proficiency Program if they are already registered in a DOL-approved apprenticeship program.
 Upon completion of technical studies, student apprentices are awarded a certificate of proficiency.
 Apprentices may also apply for their technical studies and credits in general courses to earn Tri-C’s AAS degree with a Pile Driving Concentration.

 Apprentices complete the program of study in two semesters and a summer completion term.
 The first semester involves 12 credits in carpentry and its safety protocols, pile driving, heavy rigging, and welding for millwright pile drivers.
-The second semester is a 14-credit term covering welding, technical measurements, use of hand and power tools, and pile driving techniques on land and water.
+The second semester is a 14-credit term covering welding, technical measurements, the use of hand and power tools, and pile driving techniques on land and water.
 Advanced pile driving is the focus during these months.

 The 6-credit summer completion term may be the shortest, but it may be the most intense due to the intensive focus on advanced welding.
 The completion of the coursework results in students earning 32 credits that can be applied to the AAS degree.
-Students also become certified in CPR/first aid, fall protection, scaffold, MSDS, and OSHA, aside from the welding and rigging certification.
+Students also become certified in CPR/first aid, fall protection, scaffolding, MSDS, and OSHA, aside from the welding and rigging certification.

 - Business Management